Hello, I am Erik Guilfoyle

 Address18 Oakwood Drive, Howell, NJ 07731

-Silas Solutions LLCJanuary 2017 - Currently Employed
+Silas Solutions LLCJanuary - June 2017, Continued Consult

 Senior Developer, Lead Developer/Programmer

 After creating a successful desktop educational title for Silas Solutions LLC, I was asked to lead the development efforts for a browser-based version of the application.
 This included a web portal, product purchase and licensing as well as development of the revised product.
 I was able to retain my full duties with Mission Critical Studios during these ongoing efforts.
+Upon release of the product in June 2017, I continued as a consultant performing regular updates and on-site calls to further the product's life-cycle and performance.

 Mission Critical Studios LLCMarch 2008 - Currently Employed